1dv023/examination-2/README.md

 For those who wants to expand functionality in the application beyond the standard requirements for passing this assignment (see above) feel free to do that- Some examples of this could be:
 * Add support for [tagging](https://en.wikipedia.org/wiki/Tag_(metadata)) each snippet by one or more tags
 * Add support for just showing snippets thats belongs to one tag

-## Examination
-You will book a time for this and the oral exam which is 4/3 between 0900-1600.
-Availible times to book will be published on the course web page that week.
-The exam is graded U, G or VG.